 DISCLAIMER: Caudwell LymeCo charity shares public domain information, which it believes to be reliable, in good faith.
 It should never replace the advice of a qualified physician with a license to practise medicine.
 If you believe any information on this website to be incorrect, you are invited to contact the charity using the Contact page.

-Can Lyme disease in a pregnant woman harm her baby?
+What is the effect of Lyme disease in a pregnant woman on the baby?

 “Lyme disease acquired during pregnancy may lead to infection of the placenta and possible stillbirth; however, no negative effects on the fetus have been found when the mother receives appropriate antibiotic treatment.”